djds4rce/djds4rce.github.com/README.md

 The css for the shell was borrowed and modified from a similar implementation by Devadutta(http://devadutta.net) released under GNU GPL V3.
-The JS was written by me.
-The font files are from dafont.com, their respective licences apply.
-Rest of the code is also released under GNU GPL V3.
+I initially wrote the rest in Jquery and finally moved it to Angular, which is realesed under GNU GPL V3. dafont.com, their respective licences apply.